 A: Regarding red flags: even in the draft of your token economy model, you can consider some distribution of tokens and distribution for the long term.

 It’s very easy to consider from concrete different charts.
 But in algebraic modeling we have no charts, we have a formula.
 If the formula is valid, then okay.

 For example, after 12 months the value of my reserve will be restricted in some values, and the price of the token will exceed some values that you can predict.
-And you can create the big formula and even on the concrete charts, you can consider this.
+And you can create a big formula and even on concrete charts, you can consider this.

 But the problem is how to create an equilibrium and self-sustainable token economy.

 From one side you would like to have an equilibrium, from the other side you – to have some results, some token distribution, or other characteristics shall be in some area.
 For this purpose we use backward modeling and, for example, I defined some properties that shall be after two years.
 And I started backward algebraic modeling and reached the first month and I will get initial values that could reach desirable results.

 G: It’s like a way back machine: we have input data we think of, and then we have some end results within a year or two.
 And then we model and see where it leads to.
 And I believe usually we will not get what we desire, what we want.
 And then we start to move back to see what should’ve been the initial data, the initial numbers to reach the state we want in the future.